 Buried in the hills 16 miles east of Colville in the Little Pend Oreille National Wildlife Refuge, about three miles south of the Little Pend Oreille chain lakes.
 Year-round season.
-This enlargement of the Little Pend Oreille River offers several trout species plus some warm water species.
-Boat access is difficult.
+Coffin Lake offers several trout species plus some warm water species.
+Boat access is difficult, but the lake is a popular ice-fishing destination with locals.

 Two-pole fishing is allowed